Hilaire Belloc and G. K. Chesterton: The Eye-Witness

 During the January 1910 United Kingdom general election, Belloc narrowly won his reelection campaign by 314 votes, but he was growing increasingly frustrated with party politics.
-When it became clear that another election was on the horizon in December, Belloc announced he would not run for re-election again; in his exit speech, he reiterated his intense distaste for party politics.
+When it became clear that another election was on the horizon in December, Belloc announced he would not run for re-election again; in his exit speech, he reiterated his intense distaste.
 The following February, he and Chesterton's brother Cecil authored a controversial book entitled The Party System which lambasted party politics as an undemocratic institution masquerading as a democratic one.
 Soon thereafter, with the financial assistance of primarily Charles Granville, Belloc and Cecil Chesterton began a weekly muckraker paper to promulgate their ideas, with Belloc as editor-in-chief and Cecil as assistant editor.
 The paper was originally called The Witness, but G. K. Chesterton proposed The Eye-Witness instead.
 The first issue was released on 22 June 1911 and included contributions from H. G. Wells, Maurice Baring, Desmond MacCarthy, W. S. Blunt, and Algernon Blackwood with G. K. Chesterton, Bentley, Eccles, and others contributing in later issues.

-In June 1912, Belloc resigned as editor and sold his stake in the paper back to Charles Granville, passing the role on to Cecil, who renamed the paper the New Witness that November.
+In June 1912, Belloc resigned as editor and sold his stake in the paper back to Granville, passing the editorship on to Cecil, who renamed the paper the New Witness that November.
 Under Cecil's editorship, the paper began a dedicated effort to publicise the Marconi scandal and took a blatantly antisemitic turn.
 Cecil was ultimately found guilty of libel the following year after Godfrey Isaacs, an Anglo-Jewish businessman, brought him to court and was forced to pay £100.
 During the paper's coverage of the scandal, Belloc distanced himself from the paper further and disavowed Cecil's antisemitic remarks, writing that "detestation of the Jewish cosmopolitan influence, especially through finance, is one thing, [...] but mere anti-semitism and a mere attack on a Jew because he is a Jew is quite another matter".
 Following the outbreak of World War I, Belloc continued to rail against the paper's "Jew-baiting" tendency.